dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T766: Challenges to integration can be overcome with support.
+### T766: Challenges can be overcome with proper support.

 |Support|
 |---|